Last Updated on September 2, 2022 by Pamela

 Spend the afternoon in Toronto’s famed Distillery District.
 Once known as the Gooderham & Worts Distillery, this trendy district features 47 buildings which have been restored and are now home to boutiques, art galleries, restaurants and bars, and theatre productions.

-After lunch pop into SOMA for some artisanal chocolate and possible a shot glass filled with warm thick dark chocolate; because everyone needs to shoot chocolate at least once in their lifetime.
-Get lost wandering around the crowded aisles at Blackbird Vintage Finds or buy yourself a pair of John Fluevog shoes.
+After lunch pop into SOMA for some artisanal chocolate and possibly a shot glass filled with warm thick dark chocolate; because everyone needs to shoot chocolate at least once in their lifetime.
+Get lost wandering around the crowded aisles at Blackbird Vintage Finds (women-owned) or buy yourself a pair of John Fluevog shoes.

 Are you ready to explore Toronto?
 The city is filled with things to see and do, some theatre, opera, and ballet to comedy clubs to rock climbing to museums to aquariums, and more!
 Whatever your travel style, you are sure to have a fabulous time in Toronto.